noisyboiler/nameko-wamp/README.rst

 Web Application Messaging Protocol (WAMP) for the nameko microservices framework

 Nameko Wamp provides Extensions for WAMP PUB-SUB and RPC.
-Here is a (silly) example service implementing WAMP entrypoints.
+Here is a (silly) example service implementing WAMP entrypoints and dependencies.

 ::